Parkinson's disease linked to gut bacteria

 A new article by Sherwin, et al. (2017) looked into reviewing new developments in research, focusing on the links between the microbiota and neurological conditions like Parkinson’s disease.
 They reviewed a number of studies that identified factors in the microbiota that could be linked to Parkinson’s disease.
 Parkinson’s patients often report gastrointestinal symptoms such as constipation even before motor related symptoms, which could suggest that the ‘microbiota-gut-brain’ axis is impacted in this disease.
 2 A recent study by Bedarf et al., also corroborated the finding of Scheperjans et al., and identified that there was indeed a reduction in Prevotella species and an increase in Akkermansia muciniphilia in Parkinson’s patients.
 Provetella species are thought to produce Mucin, which helps with enhancing the integrity of the intestinal barrier.
 So, there is a possibility that a reduction in Provotella species could lead to intestinal permeability.
 2, 3, 4

 Another study found that patients suffering with Parkinson’s disease also had significantly lower amounts of short-chain fatty acids (SCFA).5 SCFAs like butyrate are mostly secreted by anaerobic bacteria like Bifidobacteria in the colon, and they have been linked in numerous studies to play a role in brain health.
-See Kerry’s blog here for more information on this topic.
+See Kerry’s blog here, in the Probiotics Learning Lab, for more information on this topic.

 Although these studies have identified different imbalances in the gut microbiota, they all suggest that dysregulation in the microbiota could lead to factors that are thought to affect Parkinson’s disease.

-If you are interested to read more about new research into the potentially neuro-protective effects of probiotics, check out the following blog posts:
+If you are interested to read more about new research into the potentially neuro-protective effects of probiotics, check out the following blog posts, over in the Probiotics Learning Lab:

 1. Filip Scheperjans, Velma Aho, Pedro A. B. Pereira, Kaisa Koskinen, Lars Paulin, Eero Pekkonen, Elena Haapaniemi, Seppo Kaakkola, Johanna Eerola-Rautio, Marjatta Pohja, Esko Kinnunen, Kari Murros, Petri Auvinen.
 Gut microbiota are related to Parkinson's disease and clinical phenotype.
 Movement Disorders, 2014; DOI: 10.1002/mds.26069